top of page

 What can I expect from treatment?

 Your first appointment will take around 1.5-2 hours and includes a personal and physical assessment, including medical history, family history, medication, lifestyle, sleep etc in order to gain a full picture of what may be behind your symptoms.
 I will then run some diagnostic tests, including taking your pulse, temperature, blood pressure, looking at your tongue.
 This will be followed by your first treatment.
 Thereafter treatments will be around 45 minutes to an hour.
+More information about your treatment can be found here

 Is acupuncture painful?